A Precise Guide to Solve DNS Server Not Responding Errors on Your Network

 Most of the time, the Internet Service Providers are responsible for configuring the DNS server addresses on your PC.
 There are several reasons that can suddenly stop working of the DNS services.
 If there is a heavy load with the traffic on the server, then the DNS can face a lot of problems.
 In order to use the provider’s DNS, you have to wait until they fix the issue.
 Additionally, there are a number of free public.

 DNS servers are available, that you can use as your private DNS.
 The router administrator can switch the DNS setup from private to the public mode with the help of different settings.
 You can change the configuration settings of your router by manually entering the public DNS address.
 You can even utilize the flexibility to change this configuration setting from the Network and Sharing center of your Windows PC.
-However, this method usually works as a temporary solution for the DNS server isn’t responding error.
+However, this method usually works as a temporary solution for the DNS Server unavailable issue.
 Because the devices you use, override their local configuration settings from the one that comes from the router.

 Avoiding Internet Blockages From Antivirus Programs To Prevent The Issue From Reappearing